Barkerprooks/coredumped.info/static/blog/ctf/tools/snmpwalk.md

 # SNMPWalk - SNMP Enumeration

-An enumeration tool for `SNMP` networked devices.
-Allows you to probe machines with the SNMP ports open
+An enumeration tool for SNMP networked devices

 ## Quick start
 enumerate the hierarchy for a `SNMP` domain.
 If you don't know the community string, common ones are `public` and `private`.
 Start on the lowest supported protocol version and work your way up.